 The department offers opportunities for individuals who already hold a bachelor’s degrees or higher and desire an initial North Carolina Standard Professional I Teaching Licensure.
 To be licensed, post-baccalaureate candidates must meet the same or equivalent course requirements as other UNC Asheville candidates seeking licensure in the same area.

-Post-baccalaureate candidates must also meet the same requirements for informal and formal admission into the program as undergraduate students with one exception: students who already hold a bachelor’s degree are exempt from having to take the Praxis Core Academic Skills for Educators test.
+Post-baccalaureate candidates must also meet the same requirements for informal and formal admission into the program as undergraduate students.

 Click on the links below to find the answers to common questions.